Unsourced Multiple Access With Random User Activity: Introduction

 To summarize, our results suggest that for the Gaussian MAC, the lack of knowledge of the number of active users entails a small loss in terms of energy efficiency if the target \gls{MD} and \gls{FA} probabilities are high, as typically considered in the literature.
 In this case, it is effective to first estimate the number of active users, then treat this estimate as the true value, and use a coding scheme that performs well for the case where the number of active users is known.
-However, for more stringent targets, the loss due to the lack of knowledge of the number of active users can be large.
-In this case, the approach to simply using the estimate of the number of active users to set the decoded list size results in poor energy efficiency.
+However, for more stringent targets, the loss due to the lack of knowledge of the number of active users \revise{might} be large. \revise{It remains unclear whether this large gap is fundamental or pertains to the considered random-coding scheme only.
+For stringent requirements,} the approach to simply using the estimate of the number of active users to set the decoded list size results in poor energy efficiency.
 This calls for more sophisticated methods to handle effectively the uncertainty about the number of active users.